SatyamKumar02/realtime-logwatch/README.md

 # 🔎 Real-Time Log Monitoring & Alert System

 A real-time log collection, processing, and visualization platform built using Flask, Kafka, MongoDB, and Docker.
-This system simulates production-grade log monitoring tools like ELK Stack (Elasticsearch + Logstash + Kibana), but is lightweight and tailored for Python environments.

 ---